-- 18.5.
-Vehicles must have a maximum of four forward facing beams, as well as side and indicator lights, unless further restrictions are specified in SRs. - 18.5.1.
-Light pods are not permitted. - 18.5.2.
-A headlamp must provide the main beam and dipped beam functions. - 18.5.3.
+18.5.
+Vehicles must have a maximum of four forward facing beams, as well as side and indicator lights, unless further restrictions are specified in SRs.

+18.5.1.
+Light pods are not permitted.

+18.5.2.
+A headlamp must provide the main beam and dipped beam functions.

+18.5.3.
 An auxiliary lamp provides a beam other than that provided by the headlamp.
-With the exception of cars built before 31st December 1946 the maximum width of the lamp body of any auxiliary lamp must not exceed 222mm. - 18.5.4.
+With the exception of cars built before 31st December 1946 the maximum width of the lamp body of any auxiliary lamp must not exceed 222mm.

+18.5.4.
 A headlamp may consist of a single reflector with a dual filament bulb, or separate reflectors each with single filament bulbs providing the functions of main beam and dipped beam separately.
 This will be considered as equivalent to a single dual filament headlamp unit.
 Lamp units comprising two reflectors where one is fitted with a dual filament bulb will be considered as a combined headlamp and auxiliary lamp.
 In this instance therefore no additional auxiliary lamps may be fitted.

-- 18.5.5.
-Auxiliary lamps unless fitted as standard equipment using gas discharge or LED technology are not permitted and gas discharge or LED headlamp units may not be retro fitted. - 18.5.6.
-Auxiliary lights must not be used in neutral sections except in poor visibility as permitted by law. - 18.5.7.
-Where more than four beams are fitted as standard, only four may be used and the remainder must be rendered unusable for the duration of the event. - 18.5.8.
-Vehicles must have all lights fitted and used according to motor vehicle lighting regulations. - 18.5.9.
-External navigational or Marshal lights are not permitted. - 18.5.10.
-For events taking place wholly between half an hour before sunrise and half an hour after sunset 18.5, 18.5.7, and 18.5.9. do not apply.
+18.5.5.
+Auxiliary lamps unless fitted as standard equipment using gas discharge or LED technology are not permitted and gas discharge or LED headlamp units may not be retro fitted.

-Miscellaneous
+18.5.6.
+Auxiliary lights must not be used in neutral sections except in poor visibility as permitted by law.

+18.5.7.
+Where more than four beams are fitted as standard, only four may be used and the remainder must be rendered unusable for the duration of the event.

+18.5.8.
+Vehicles must have all lights fitted and used according to motor vehicle lighting regulations.

+18.5.9.
+External navigational or Marshal lights are not permitted.

+18.5.10.
+For events taking place wholly between half an hour before sunrise and half an hour after sunset 18.5, 18.5.7, and 18.5.9. do not apply, 18.6.1 is relaxed to permit advertising not exceeding 1250 sq cm in total.
+Also it is permitted to fit a sunstrip of no more than 90mm deep which may display the manufacturer's make or model, or the name of the event, or a recognised Motor Club, or a registered charity, provided that this does not affect the Driver's view.

-- 18.6.
-Deleted. - 18.6.1.
-Vehicles may not use racing style numbers, nor have any advertising except for event sponsor decals which must be incorporated within the rally plate. - 18.6.2.
-They should be equipped with an effective method of stopping fuel supply, operable by the Driver when normally seated (the ignition switch would normally cover this requirement) and must use pump fuel as defined in Nomendature and Definitions. - 18.6.3.
+18.6.1.
+Vehicles may not use racing style numbers, nor have any advertising except for event sponsor decals which must be incorporated within the rally plate.

+18.6.2.
+They should be equipped with an effective method of stopping fuel supply, operable by the Driver when normally seated (the ignition switch would normally cover this requirement) and must use pump fuel as defined in Nomendature and Definitions.

+18.6.3.
 Brakes are free but must comply with Construction and Use Regulations.
 A hydraulic handbrake is permitted where a functioning mechanical system is also present.
-The hydraulic handbrake lever shall operate in an arc not exceeding 50 degrees from the horizontal. - 18.6.4.
-Vehicles must display registration plates in compliance with the current Road Vehicles (Display of Registration Marks) Regulations. - 18.6.5.
+The hydraulic handbrake lever shall operate in an arc not exceeding 50 degrees from the horizontal.

+18.6.4.
+Vehicles must display registration plates in compliance with the current Road Vehicles (Display of Registration Marks) Regulations.

+18.6.5.
 Where an event includes any Section or Special Test held wholly or in part on private property all vehicles must carry a Small Spill Kit complying with J5.20.13.
-Recomended for events held wholly on the public highway. - 18.6.6.
+Recomended for events held wholly on the public highway.

+18.6.6.
 For Road Rallies, Navigation Rallies and Targa Road Rallies held between 07.00 and 22.00hrs 18.1.2, 18.5, 18.5.1, and 18.5.9 do not apply.
-18.6.1 is relaxed to permit advertising not exceeding 1250 sq cm in total.
+18.6.1 is relaxed to permit advertising not exceeding 1250 sg cm in total.